 - ½ or 1 teaspoon depending on your taste ( I use half a teaspoon) of ground nutmeg

 - ¼ teaspoon ground ginger (dry)

-- Chopped walnuts ( as many as you like- the more the merrier!)
+- Chopped walnuts ( or pecans-as many as you like- the more the merrier!)

 Wash your adorable little pumpkin.
 Take a huge knife and cut it in half, clean out all the seeds.
 After you have dried your tears, stick your pumpkin halves facing down on a baking sheet or foil tray and bake them till very soft.

 I clean the seeds, sprinkle them with salt and bake those as well, they are good to munch on!

 When a knife goes in very easily you know your pumpkin is done.
 It usually takes about an hour or hour and a half, depending on the size of the pumpkin.